isabella232/training-workshop/instructions/part-1-lesson-5.md

 - Configure `Test` and `Production` environments
 - Verify `Test` and `Production` web sites are empty
 - Deploy to `Test` and `Production` environments
-- Verify `Test` and `Production` web sites the workshop application
+- Verify `Test` and `Production` web sites are running the workshop application

 ## Achievement
 - See the deployed applications running in `Test` and `Production` environments